Moran Cerf: Education

 Cerf holds a Bachelor of Science in Physics (1998–2000), and a Master's Degree in Philosophy (2000) from Tel Aviv University.

 In 2002, he received the prestigious Presidential Scholarship award in Israel while originally pursuing a PhD in philosophy.
 In 2005 he shifted to neuroscience, and ultimately completed a PhD in neuroscience at Caltech (2009).

 While pursuing his studies, Cerf worked as a white hat hacker in the emerging Israeli cybersecurity industry, performing penetration tests for banks and government institutes.
 He attributes much of his understanding of the brain and the way he researches to his time spent breaking codes and performing penetration tests.
 A single meeting with the late Francis Crick where the two discussed the importance of "using hacking skills to study the most interesting vault in the world – our brain" made Prof. Cerf leave his senior business post and pursue full-time PhD at Caltech, under Prof. Christof Koch.

 Cerf completed his PhD at Caltech during 2005–2009 and worked on one of the flagship projects in neuroscience: "Single Neuron Recording in Humans".
-This project involves studying humans using direct recordings from their brain while they are awake with electrodes implanted inside their heads.
-This unique research setup gained him worldwide recognition and resulted in some of the widely cited publications that positioned Cerf at the forefront of neuroscience research.
+This project involves studying humans using direct recordings from their brains while they are awake with electrodes implanted inside their heads.
+This research setup gained him worldwide recognition and resulted in some of the widely cited publications that positioned Cerf at the forefront of neuroscience research.

 Following his time at Caltech Professor Cerf moved to NYU, where he spent three years studying what makes content engaging and looking for ways to translate his neuroscience research to a broader audience.
-It is the time there that he attributes to his interest in finding ways to understand how to translate brain research to applications and the need to work together with the business world to communicate science.
+During this time investgated ways to understand how to translate brain research to applications and work together with the business world to communicate science.

 Following his time at NYU studying engagement, and with the growth of public attention to his work (in part due to his repeated wins of the Moth Grandslam story-telling competition, where he discussed the behind the scenes of neuroscience), Prof. Cerf became a public figure in the science communication sphere where his talks garnered a large following.

 In 2014 Cerf was appointed as a professor at the Kellogg School of Management, where he holds positions as both a business and neuroscience professor.

 In 2016 he joined the MIT Media Lab as a visiting professor, where he started his work on dream recording and manipulation.